Texas Sheet Cake Made Smaller

 Grab a medium saucepan and melt the butter, add the cocoa and the milk.
 Bring to a boil while you stir or whisk constantly.
 Add the powdered sugar, vanilla extract, and nuts.
 I make this frosting while the cake is baking and then spread it on the semi-cooled cake.

 Yes, I have family members who have gluten issues and they use the 1:1 flour from King Arthur.
 It works great!
 King Arthur Measure for Measure

 How do I store the cake?

-Does the cake do better in the fridge?
+Does the cake do better in the refrigerator?